 • Short-term debt instruments or cash reserves

 This is where compounding effects emerge.
-Over multiple days, especially in volatile markets, returns can drift away from the expected multiple due to a phenomenon called volatility decay.
+Over multiple days, especially in volatile markets, your returns can drift away from the expected multiple due to a phenomenon called volatility decay.

 • Day 1: +2%